How To Set Up a PC or Linux Nix Computer as a Router / Bridge, Different OS's

 system echo:

+The hosted network mode has been set to allow.
+The SSID of the hosted network has been successfully changed.
 The user key passphrase of the hosted network has been successfully changed.

 netsh wlan start hostednetwork